JoshOrndorff/recipes/text/3-entrees/off-chain-workers.md

 }
 ```

-This is the application key to be used as prefix for this pallet in underlying storage.
+This is the application key to be used as the prefix for this pallet in underlying storage.

-Secondly, we have added an an additional new associated type `SubmitSignedTransaction`.
+Second, we have added an additional associated type `SubmitSignedTransaction`.

 src: [`pallets/offchain-demo/src/lib.rs`](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/offchain-demo/src/lib.rs)